 Industry and government are hungry for the kind of cost savings and revenue bumps that come from prizing actionable insights from the data they’ve gotten so good at collecting, and they’re glad to pay top dollar as they compete to recruit data science talent.

 Preparing for a Master’s Degree in Data Science in New York

 Not just everyone gets into these highly selective master’s programs, though.
 You’ll need to be prepared to prove your ability to succeed in this highly technical discipline with the right kind of undergraduate degree and previous experience.
 In fact, more often than not, you’ll need a combination of the two.

 One of the most important qualifications students interested in graduate work in data science need is a bachelor’s in computer science, operations research, engineering, applied mathematics, statistics, or another math-heavy field.

 Failing that test may not be the end of the line, however.
 Some schools will just look at the specific undergraduate courses you took and aren’t as concerned with the degree title as long as your combined transcripts show:

 - Algorithms and algorithm analysis

-Other requirements for entering a master’s degree in data science include:
+Other requirements for entering a master’s degree in data science program often include:

 - Admissions interview